-The minimum estimated mean annual mortality and serious injury rate in U.S. commercial fisheries between 2014 and 2018 is 37 Steller sea lions from this stock (37 from observer data + 0.4 from stranding data) (Tables 3 and 4).
-No observers have been assigned to several fisheries that are known to interact with this stock, thus, the estimated mortality and serious injury is likely an underestimate of the actual level.
+The minimum estimated mean annual M/SI rate in U.S. commercial fisheries between 2017 and 2021 is 39 Steller sea lions from this stock (Table 4).
+All U.S. commercial fishery-related reports of M/SI of this stock came from U.S. commercial fishery observer or electronic monitoring data.
+No observers have been assigned to several fisheries that are known to interact with this stock, thus, the estimated M/SI is likely an underestimate of the actual level.